Skip to main content

 Defining a Function

-A basic function in Wave is defined as follows:
+A basic function in Wave is defined like this:

 fun main() {